 The upper part can be tighter so that pebbles, gravel and mud do not get into the shoe so easily.
 There may be a so-called rock plate, which prevents pointed stones can be felt up through the sole.
-Reinforcements of the upper part and the shoe and at the toe do that they can withstand bumps into, for example, stones and blackberry bushes.
+Reinforcements of the upper part and the shoe do that they can withstand bumps into, for example, stones and blackberry bushes.

 Brands such as Salomon, Nike and Adidas have made several running shoes that are particularly suitable for trail running.
-However, the HOKA ONE ONE SPEEDGOAT 4 below is probably the best as a formidable trail shoe.
+However, the HOKA ONE ONE SPEEDGOAT 4 below is probably the best for long trail runs.

 As you can see, there are several choices you should make before choosing the right running shoe for your purpose.
 Let’s make a summary below:

 1) Find your running style – Many sports stores have this opportunity on a treadmill, or look below one of your old worn shoes.
 How is the worn pattern?